Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The calculation of Selection primitives (or sensitive  primitives) is done by the intermediary of a virtual function, *ComputeSelection*.
 This should be implemented for each type of interactive object on which you  want to make different type selections using the function *AIS_ConnectedInteractive::ComputeSelection*.

-A detailed explanation of the mechanism and the manner of  implementing this function has been given in <a href="#occt_visu_3_6"> Dynamic Selection</a> chapter.
+A detailed explanation of the mechanism and the manner of  implementing this function has been given in @ref occt_visu_3_6 "Dynamic Selection" chapter.

 Moreover, just as the most frequently manipulated entity is *TopoDS_Shape*, the most used Interactive Object is *AIS_Shape*.
 You will see below activation functions for standard selection modes are proposed in the  Interactive context (selection by vertex, by edges etc).
 To create new classes  of interactive object with the same behavior as *AIS_Shape* - such as vertices  and edges - you must redefine the virtual function *AIS_ConnectedInteractive::AcceptShapeDecomposition*.